Professor Patrick Jackson

 - a longitudinal study of how inmates and staff from Sonoma County's old linear jail fared during their transfer to a new generation jail

 - a review of the literature and policy suggestions about gangs, a report for the California Attorney General on youth gangs, and a study of moral panics about youth gangs in California

 - a co-authored meta-evaluation and review of the literature on the efficacy of alternative forms of defense counsel for defendants charged with crime

 - a critical review of varied data sources for the study of crime

-- a nationally representative cross sectional survey of fire department reports on the accuracy of FBI arson statistics
+- a nationally representative cross sectional survey of fire department reports on the accuracy of national FBI arson statistics

-- an ethnography of how people manage conflict between dogs and people in a dog park
+- an ethnography about how people social engage and manage conflict in a dog park

-One of his recent publicatiosn ("Situated Activities in a Dog Park: Identity and Conflict in Human-Animal Space," 2012 Society & Animals 20/3), freely available at this link, is an ethnography that examines--using dramaturgical analysis inspired by Goffman--how people manage animal-related problems and conflicts in a public dog park, ranging from failing to responsibly manage a dog to a physical altercation between their human caretakers.
+One of his more recent publications ("Situated Activities in a Dog Park: Identity and Conflict in Human-Animal Space," in Society & Animals 20/3), freely available at this link, is an ethnography that examines, using a dramaturgical approach, how people manage animal-related problems and conflicts in a public dog park, ranging from failing to responsibly manage a dog to a physical altercation between their human caretakers.

 His web contributions accumulate crime and criminal justice information in The Redwood Highway, which includes a parody of mass incarceration called SuperCell, California's crime control superhero, along with the Sonoma County Justice Profile, which is used a great deal by local citizens.
-More recently he created the Pacific Crime Blog, an attempt to bring attention to crime issues distinctive to the Western Region of the U.S.
+He also created and is now revising the Pacific Crime Blog, an attempt to bring attention to crime issues distinctive to the Western Region of the U.S.

-At present he is involved in several projects:
+At present he is involved in two projects:

 - a photo elicitation interview study of how foster children relate to animals in a program designed to break the cycle of criminality using animal assisted therapy